Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/ThreatHunting/readme.md

 ## Recorded Future Automated Threat Hunt
 Threat hunting is the proactive and iterative process of searching for and detecting cyber threats that have evaded traditional security measures, such as firewalls, antivirus software, and intrusion detection systems.
 It involves using a combination of manual and automated techniques to identify and investigate potential security breaches and intrusions within an organization's network.

-- <a href="https://support.recordedfuture.com/hc/en-us/articles/20849290045203-Automated-Threat-Hunting-with-Recorded-Future" target="_blank">More about Automated threat hunt</a> (requires login)
+- <a href="https://support.recordedfuture.com/hc/en-us/articles/20849290045203-Automated-Threat-Hunting-with-Recorded-Future" target="_blank">More about Automated threat hunt</a> (requires Recorded Future login)

 # Playbooks